-Though cavities often happen gradually, pain can occur suddenly.
-This should be taken care of as soon as possible to prevent an infection takes hold.
+Though cavities develop gradually the pain associated with tooth decay can occur suddenly.
+Cavities should be treated as soon as possible to help prevent an infection from developing.

 Grinding, Trauma or Injury